Featured in...

 However, it’s worth noting that if things do escalate, the bailiffs might be called in.
 These people do have a lot more power, and so it’s best avoided.

-Can I stop home visits from Creditlink Account Recovery Solutions?
+Can I stop home visits?

 Similar to dealing with CARS on the phone, you can stop them from visiting you.
 However, to do so, you’ll have to contact them and start to come up with a solution.